lyvd/hello-world-golang/README.md

 demonstrates cryptographic hashing, Go's standard cryptographic libraries are not FIPS 140-2 validated.

+# Why was this created?

+This was created as a example we can use to turn into a melange package, and later produce a container image using apko.

 ## Prerequisites

 Before you begin, ensure you have Go installed on your system (version 1.15 or